 If you click on the button below, you will find a .PDF of the Color Pairing w/Cinnamon Factor Chart that shows you the possible results in offspring, color-wise, when you pair a male of a certain color with a hen of a certain color.
-It's the same chart that I show you in the video.
+It's an updated chart from what I show you in the video.

 Cinnamon Factor (and other Sex-Linked Genes)